-With work, a disliked book has a lot of potential so don’t waste the opportunity.
+With work, a disliked book has potential.
+Don’t waste the opportunity.

-These books are the ones that attract no interest at all, let alone sales, and also probably fail when they are offered for free.
+These books are the ones that attract no interest at all, let alone sales, and also probably fail when you offer them for free.

-There could be many reasons but most likely, it has a weak or unattractive plot that the book description can’t even ‘spin’ it into something interesting.
+There could be many reasons.
+But most likely, it has a weak or unattractive plot that the book description can’t even spin into something interesting.

-For whatever reason, a book such as this is a prime candidate to be unpublished and removed from sale, as it can only hurt an author’s reputation.
+For whatever reason, a book such as this is a prime candidate to be unpublished and removed from sale.
+It can only hurt an author’s reputation.

-Sure, remedial work can be tried, but there really are times when it is best to stop wasting a lot of time trying to revive a dead dog and spend the time more productively on writing a totally new book.
+Sure, you can try remedial work, but there are times when it is best to stop wasting a lot of time trying to revive a dead dog and spend the time more productively on writing a new book.

-Some have been a surprise and were liked, even though I was not sure about them.
+Some have been a surprise and were liked, even though I wasn’t sure about them.
 Whereas others, which I loved writing, have flopped into the ignored pile.

 Why should you bother?

-Simple.
-There are now over 5 million ebooks on Kindle and 53 million books in total on Amazon, so competition is not getting any easier.
+There are now over 6 million ebooks on Kindle and 53 million books in total on Amazon, so competition is not getting any easier.

-It’s important, especially now that paid promotion is becoming a normal part of book promotion for self-publishers that you don’t waste money on books that will never be winners.
+It’s essential, especially now that paid promotion is becoming a regular part of book promotion for self-publishers that you don’t waste money on books that will never be winners.